| |

 theaters in October 1954 and was hailed by the Times as "one of the

-in years...."
+greatest heartbreak dramas that has drenched the screen in years...."
 It further stated that the composers had given Miss

 Garland six good songs - among them one unforgettable lump in the throat,